gohugoio/hugo/content/templates/go-template-primer.md

 </nav>
 ```

-## Template example: Show only upcoming events
+## Go Templating Example: Show Only Upcoming Events

 Go allows you to do more than what's shown here.
-Using Hugo's [`where` function][] and Go built-ins, we can list only the items from `content/events/` whose date (set in the front matter) is in the future:
+Using Hugo's [`where` function](/functions/where/) and Go built-ins, we can list only the items from `content/events/` whose date (set in the [front matter][]) is in the future:

 {{% input "show-upcoming-dates.html" %}}
 ```golang